berwynhoyt/lua-server-benchmark/README.md

 apt install lua5.1 liblua5.1-dev      # required to build uWSGI with lua5.1 support
 apt install lua5.4 liblua5.4-dev      # required to build uWSGI with lua5.4 support
-apt install luajit libluajit-5.1-dev  # required to build uWSGI with luajit support
+apt install luajit libluajit-5.1-dev  # required to build uWSGI with luajit support apt install apache2  # needed for benchmark with apache and Lua
 ```

 Start your nginx and fcgi servers: